 Like all Airflo floating lines the Bandit line uses SuperDri technology that allows the fly line to float high in the water as well as repel grit and mud.
 The other characteristic of Airflo lines is that they are made from Polytetrafluoroethylene.
 This material has low friction and allows the line to move effortlessly through the guides.

-Specs on the Echo Trip Fly Rod taken directly from Echo Fly Fishing
+Specs on the Echo Trip Fly Rod

 - Pieces: eight piece travel design